-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a nonaccelerated filer.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \Box
+Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □

 Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes \Box No \boxtimes
+Yes \square No \boxtimes